-If you want to connect the connect ethernet cable to laptop without ethernet port, well, you don’t have plenty of options.
+If you want to connect an ethernet cable to a laptop without an ethernet port, well, you don’t have plenty of options.
 You will need to invest on a USB to Ethernet adapter.

 The good news here is that these adapters do not cost much at all.
 You can actually have them for quite cheap.
 Most cost in and around $10 range.
 Therefore, the investment is quite minimal.